Join Engineering or PR - Marketing Departments

-Comparable to our own nervous system the electronics can be found throughout the car.
-Central to the electronics is the self developed ECU, which runs all safety systems and the control systems of the car.
-The electronics department is responsible for the development of all pcb’s in the car and that wishes of various other departments are met.
+Comparable to our own nervous system, the electronics can be found throughout the car.
+Central to the electronics is the self developed VCU, which runs all safety systems and the control systems of the car.
+The electronics department is responsible for the development of all PCBs in the car and that the wishes of various other departments are met.
 This includes a multitude of sensors throughout the car as well as housing state of the art speed measurement devices and making sure these can communicate with our own software.
 Besides electronics they are also responsible for all software development required to make the car run safely and without any issues.

 ELECTRONICS CIRCUIT DESIGN

 Connected directly to the drivetrain are the motors of the powertrain.
 The powertrain transforms the car from just a rolling chassis to a full blown formula student race car.
 The 4 electric motors are 1 of 3 assemblies covered by his department, the other 2 being the motor controller and accumulator.
 The accumulator stores the energy the car needs to complete the 22 km’s of endurance at the competition, and is one of the most complex, and strictly governed (by the rules) assemblies of the car.
 The motor controllers transform the dc current from the accumulator to the ac current required by the motors.
 They also contain a large variety of control systems to make the drive closer to its limits.

 Our car is fully electric, but having just a battery and a set of electric motors doesn’t get you far when it comes to driving.
 The electrical power provided by the battery needs to be converted to mechanical power to allow any accelerating to happen.
 This is the task of the drivetrain department, headed by the chief drivetrain.
 The drivetrain subsystem consists of the upright, the motor, the transmission as well as the braking system, all packaged inside the wheel.
 All in all the drivetrain is one of the most striking assemblies on our car.
 Combined with our 14.5” tyres it is a system unique to our team.